midfield99/Calculator_UI/README.md

 Python vs Ironpython: This project does not use Ironpython.
 It's not because I thought cpython was better necessarily for this project.
 You can host Ironpython in C#, and you have more flexibility when working with Ironpython and C#.
 It might have made a couple of things easier.
 But there are some minor differences between cpython and IronPython, so cpython might be a better choice in some cases.
 And calling cpython scripts seemed a little more complicated than calling IronPython scripts.
 So I decided calling cpython scripts would be a better demonstration.

 Nuget packages: Python_Accessor should automatically create a nuget package on build.
 The nuget console was throwing a few errors when I tried to install the package in Calculator_UI.
 So I just added Python_Accessor as a reference.
 I would still need to look into fixing that.
-But automatically creating the package works.
+Automatically creating the package works on my local repo.
+But it doesn't work on the cloned test repo.
+So something got lost or changed pushing to git.

 Improvements: I didn't want to use full paths for the python scripts, portability would have been a problem.
 So I used relative paths.
 Because of that the .exe looks for the python scripts in its folder.
 This means that each C# project needs its own copy of the python scripts.
 This is bad for development, I would definitely get this fixed.
 But putting python scripts in the same folder as the .exe isn't such a bad thing once the project would be done.

+Automatically creating the nuget package only works on my local repo, not the test on.
+So this definitely needs to be fixed when I have time.

 I would have changed my approach for the calculator part, I would have first tried a stack based approach for evaluation.